 Children in such settings are particularly vulnerable and must be listened to.

 All such establishments must have in place complaints procedures for children and young people, visiting and contact arrangements with social workers and Independent Visitors (for Looked After children), as well as parents / carers, friends and advocacy services.

-Where there is reasonable cause to believe that a child in a residential setting has suffered or is likely to suffer Significant Harm, a referral must be made in accordance with the Referrals Procedure.
+Where there is reasonable cause to believe that a child in a residential setting has been harmed, a referral must be made in accordance with the Contacts and Referrals Procedure.
 Where the concern the actions of a member of staff, the Responding to Allegations Against Staff, Carers or Volunteers Procedure will apply and a LADO Allegations Meeting will be held.

 When the concerns relate to a looked after child placed in residential care outside the area of the responsible local authority.